Macedonian Ruins

 Summary

-The joy that Father intended in the marriage relationship comes when, in obedience to God, husbands treat their wives as the precious gift that they are and wives fear and give themselves in submission to their husbands.
+The joy that Father intended in the marriage relationship comes when, in obedience to God, husbands treat their wives as the precious gift that they are, and wives fear and give themselves in submission to their husbands.
 When we do our lives will be overtaken with unquenchable joy.

 And the person who keeps his commandments resides in God, and God in him.
 1 John 3:24 (NET)

-Again, it’s only in doing God’s word that we experience His joy, peace and abundant life and as with all of God's promises He tells us, "Test Me now in this,” says the LORD of hosts, “if I will not open for you the windows of heaven and pour out for you a blessing until it overflows.
+"Test Me now in this,” says the LORD of hosts, “if I will not open for you the windows of heaven and pour out for you a blessing until it overflows.
 Then I will rebuke the devourer for you, so that it will not destroy."
 Malachi 3:10-11

 ©2022, Dr Steven b, a man.